What does MVP stand for?

 What is a Minimum Viable Product?

-A Lean startup concept, Minimum Viable Product stresses on the importance of learning when developing a new product.
+A Lean startup concept, Minimum Viable Product stresses the importance of learning when developing a new product.
 As per the textbook definition, this learning will come only when your customers actually purchase the product you are developing.
 These early adopters are the ones who validate your idea.

 Putting MVP into practice is theoretically quite simple.
 A company launches a new product and tries to gain as many opinions from the early users as possible.
 The minimum viable product does the main thing that the final product is expected to do.
 However, it doesn’t have any of the additional features that would also be a part of the end product.